gorniczy/100-days-of-code/log.md

 ### Day 15: January 27, 2018

-**Today's Progress**: Customized background-image of my portfolio page and added a nav bar.
+**Today's Progress**: Customized the background-image of my portfolio page and added a nav bar.

 **Thoughts:** Feel like building a lego castle without lego blocks supplied.